nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy: The model library

 where $f_{\rm lor}(x)$ is identical to the Lorentzian function defined in Eq.\ref{eq:lorentz} and $\phi$ is an additional free parameter used to include a phase in the Lorentzian.
 This model component can be thought of as an extension of the previous one, when one is interested in fitting data encoded in complex rather than real numbers \citep{Mendez24}.

-\textbf{powerlaw}: a standard powerlaw, defined as:
+\textbf{powerlaw}: a standard powerlaw, defined as

-where $A$ is the normalization and $\Gamma$ is the slope.
+where $A$ is the normalisation and $\Gamma$ is the slope.
 We note that due to the generality of the model, we omit the minus sign before the slope typically used in X-ray spectral models.

-\textbf{brokenpower}: a smoothly broken power-law, defined as:
+\textbf{brokenpower}: a smoothly broken power-law, defined as